Hasteola suaveolens (L.) Pojark.

 Conservation / Management

-It has been surmised that H. suaveolens depends upon dynamic riverine habitats subject to scouring and flooding.
-Damming of rivers may, in part, account for the decline of this species.
-Managing stream flow to mimic spring flooding may create suitable habitat.
-The draining and filling of wetlands throughout the region has also eliminated extensive habitats.
-Wetland protection is essential.
-Invasive plants, particularly Phalaris arundinacea (reed canary grass), threaten to crowd and displace H. suaveolens in some habitats.
+Habitat protection is the key to preserving this species in Minnesota.
+However, further research is needed to determine critical aspects of this species habitat.
+Clearly invasive plant species, particularly Phalaris arundinacea (reed canary grass), threaten to crowd and displace H. suaveolens in some habitats.
 Monitoring of H. suaveolens populations for invasive plants and the eradication of invasive plants is needed.
-White-tailed deer (Odocoileus virginianus) will browse this plant, and the overpopulation of deer in some areas could pose a threat to population viability.
-Reduction in the deer herd in these areas would benefit this species and the many other rare plants that are adversely impacted by white-tailed deer (Sharp 2000).
+White-tailed Deer (Odocoileus virginianus) will browse this plant, and the overpopulation of deer in some areas could pose a threat to population viability.
 Livestock grazing and herbicide use are considered incompatible with habitat management goals.
-Further research is need on the biology and ecology of this species.
 There has been an expressed need for information about seed viability and pollinators.
 Proactive surveys in suitable habitat are advised (Sharp 2000).

 Conservation Efforts in Minnesota

-Sharp, P. P. 2000.
-Conservation and Research Plan, Hasteola suaveolens (L.) Pojark., Sweet Indian Plantain.
+Sharp, P. C. 2000.
+New England Plant Conservation Program Conservation and Research Plan, Hasteola suaveolens (L.) Pojark., sweet Indian plantain.
 New England Wildflower Society, Framingham, Massachusetts.